JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: now i have this:

 [image](https://gyazo.com/3487b0685bab56e84d361211c29a3cbb)

 DS: it did

-NS: ok that is  fine  Janet  then you have to select a better display

-NS: it is  the  icons in the  upper corner
+NS:  ok that is  fine  Janet  then you have to select a better display  it is  the  icons in the  upper corner

 JR: yes it lost that setting

 NS: whare you select  between  mesh  faces texture or  full render

 DS: yes was like this

 [image](https://gyazo.com/b81a36d7ff89cf415f9bcde208a3087c)